Frequently Asked Questions

 1. Will Randall Spivey personally handle my personal injury case?

-Yes, Ft.
-Myers DUI attorney Randall Spivey will handle your personal injury case personally from beginning to end.
+Yes, Fort Myers DUI attorney Randall Spivey will handle your personal injury case personally from beginning to end.
 You will meet individually with Randall Spivey and he will be available throughout your case to answer your questions, address your concerns and handle your case.

 2. Is Randall Spivey certified to handle DUI cases?